jamesminardi/jamesminardi.github.io/_tabs/about me.md

 icon: fas fa-info-circle
 order: 1
 ---

 Hi, I am James Minardi and this is my personal website.
-You can view my resume, personal projects, and professional experience here by navigating to the `Categories` tab.
+You can read about my projects by navigating to the [`Categories`](/categories) tab.

-# About Me

 As an experienced Computer Engineering student at Iowa State University, I am passionate about developing innovative and cutting-edge solutions for computer graphics, and GPU & ML Architecture.
 I have gained a solid foundation in these areas through my coursework, personal projects, and professional experience.